October 30, 2013 Leave a comment

 5. It’s Fun: Sometimes riding can become a chore, especially if you always ride alone.
 Instead of always doing the same routes and struggling in the same spots, riding with a group can help spice up your riding life and give some variety to your cycling.

 To find a ride in your area, contact your local Performance Bicycle store.
-Most Performance stores have group rides leaving from the stores, or they can help you find a ride suited to your skill and riding level.
+All Performance stores have a Great Ride Series group ride at 8AM every Saturday morning, or they can help you find a ride suited to your skill and riding level.

 Want more Real Advice?
 Click here to see more tips and tricks from cyclists just like you.